yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 For more information, see the [Azure Virtual Datacenter](https://docs.microsoft.com/azure/architecture/vdc/) and [Azure Enterprise Scaffold](https://docs.microsoft.com/azure/architecture/cloud-adoption/appendix/azure-scaffold) documentation in the Azure Architecture Center.

-6.  **Design:** What tools are available for migration execution?
+2. What tools are available for migration execution?
 Provide options for VMware VMs, physical servers, and databases.

-    **Solution:** Broadly speaking, there are three approaches to a lift-and-shift server migration:
+    Broadly speaking, there are three approaches to a lift-and-shift server migration:
     - Create the Azure environment, including VMs, and re-install the application from scratch
     - Port existing disks to Azure, and stand up a new Azure environment using those disks
     - Use a migration tool to port the existing environment to Azure

     A clean install has the advantage of creating a clean target environment, free of any legacy.
 It is also an opportunity to perform upgrades, for example to a newer OS version.
 However, it requires knowledge of the installation process and access to installation tools, neither of which may be available in practice in the case of legacy applications.
 It can also be time-consuming, and may incur a longer application downtime than using purpose-built migration tools.

     Porting existing disks avoids the need to re-install the application.
 However, it can require extended downtime since it may be difficult to perform while the application is still running.
-Stateful servers should be ported as disks, where as stateless servers should be ported as disk images, allowing multiple Azure VMs to be created from a single image.
+Stateful servers should be ported as disks, whereas stateless servers should be ported as disk images, allowing multiple Azure VMs to be created from a single image.
 Data can be transferred either online using the AzCopy tool, or offline using the Azure Import/Export service or Azure Data Box.

     Disks must be in fixed-size 'VHD' format.
 Hyper-V VHDX format disks must be converted, using Hyper-V Manager or the Convert-VHD PowerShell cmdlet.
 Note also that only 'Generation 1' Hyper-V VMs can be ported to Azure in this way.
 VMware disks in VMDK format can be converted to VHDs using the Microsoft VM Converter tool.
 Physical disks can be converted using the disk2vhd tool from SysInternals, however this only supports Windows, not Linux.